 May 11, 2012 / By Fahd Mirza

-They say, “April showers bring May flowers.”
-They basically say that nature brings different things in different colors aimed at improving the things.
-That is so true for the blogging world too.
-This Log Buffer Edition also brings out different blog posts to improve things, so enjoy the Log Buffer #271.
+They say that “April showers bring May flowers”.
+Basically, nature brings different things in different colors aimed at improvement.
+That is also true for the blogging world.
+This Log Buffer Edition brings out different blog posts to improve the Oracle, SQL Server, and MySQL worlds, so enjoy!

-One of world’s leading Oracle Ustaad, Alex Gorbachev has produced an insightful post about Storage Replication for Oracle Database and Licensing.
+One of the world’s leading Oracle Ustaad, Alex Gorbachev writes an insightful post about Storage Replication for Oracle Database and Licensing.

 Back in the (really) old days, systemstate dumps had to be used for diagnosing hangs and finding blockers of hung databases.
-Another Oracle’s premier Ustaad Tanel Poder has more.
+Another of Oracle’s premier Ustaad, Tanel Poder, has more.

 Mark W. Farnham makes an entry in blogosphere with Very Large DataBases VLDB of the Oracle.